LukeKeevers/starter-academic/content/post/The Underground Man/index.md

 ---
-title: The Insufficiency of Rationality: An Insight from the Underground Man
+title: An Insight from the Underground Man
 subtitle: A personal reflection on the profound philosophical and psychological insight of Fyodor Dostoevsky and why his short novella *Notes from Underground* is a must read.

 # Summary for listings and search engines